Race and genetics

-There is ongoing scientific debate regarding the definition and meaning of race in genetic and biomedical research.
-Some researchers argue that race can act as a "proxy" for genetic ancestry because individuals of the same racial category may share a common ancestry, but others advocate for distinguishing between biology and the social, political, cultural, and economic factors that contribute to race as most commonly understood.
+Some researchers have argued that race can act as a proxy for genetic ancestry because individuals of the same racial category may share a common ancestry, but this view has fallen increasingly out of favor among experts.
+The mainstream view is that it is necessary to distinguish between biology and the social, political, cultural, and economic factors that contribute to conceptions of race.

+Phenotype may have a tangential connection to DNA, but it is still only a rough proxy that would omit various other genetic information.
+Today, in a somewhat similar way that "gender" is differentiated from the more clear "biological sex", scientists state that potentially "race" / phenotype can be differentiated from the more clear "ancestry".
+However, this system has also still come under scrutiny as it may fall into the same problems – which would be large, vague groupings with little genetic value.

 Overview

 The concept of race

 The concept of "race" as a classification system of humans based on visible physical characteristics emerged over the last five centuries, influenced by European colonialism.
 However, there is widespread evidence of what would be described in modern terms as racial consciousness throughout the entirety of recorded history.
 For example, in Ancient Egypt there were four broad racial divisions of human beings: Egyptians, Asiatics, Libyans, and Nubians.
-There was also Aristotle of Ancient Greece, who once wrote: "The peoples of Asia... lack spirit, so that they are in continuous subjection and slavery."
 The concept has manifested in different forms based on social conditions of a particular group, often used to justify unequal treatment.
 Early influential attempts to classify humans into discrete races include 4 races in Carl Linnaeus's Systema Naturae (Homo europaeus, asiaticus, americanus, and afer) and 5 races in Johann Friedrich Blumenbach's On the Natural Variety of Mankind.
 Notably, over the next centuries, scholars argued for anywhere from 3 to more than 60 race categories.
 Race concepts have changed within a society over time; for example, in the United States social and legal designations of "White" have been inconsistently applied to Native Americans, Arab Americans, and Asian Americans, among other groups (See main article: Definitions of whiteness in the United States).
 Race categories also vary worldwide; for example, the same person might be perceived as belonging to a different category in the United States versus Brazil.
 Because of the arbitrariness inherent in the concept of race, it is difficult to relate it to biology in a straightforward way.